joitapaul/Basic-Bakery-Shop/README.md

 ## 📌 Features

-- Home page with bakery introduction
+- Home page with bakery introduction  Nnd it is very important
 - Display of bakery items (cakes, pastries, breads, etc.)
 - Clean and simple user interface
 - Responsive layout for better vision